Tuesday, April 3, 2012

 I thanked him and went back into the Arena seating area.
 As I got to the row of metal chairs I was sitting in I was jolted from behind and before I could react Ali dove into a chair pulling me down by my shoulders into the seat next to him.
 And there I sat.
 Next to Muhammad Ali, with Dick Young of the New York Daily News (among my favorite writers) now standing on the other side of me, kibitzing with him.

 Ali taunted Ellis for a bit, ducking behind my back as if hiding from Ellis.
-After awhile Angelo Dundee's people (Dundee was Ellis' trainer for that fight!) had had enough and began yelling at Ali from the ring and Ali got up and left the same way he came in.
+After awhile Angelo Dundee's people (Dundee was Ellis' trainer for that fight!) had had enough and began yelling at Ali from the ring.

 That was forty two years ago but I remember it vividly.
 I have a lot of nice cards and lots of other cool memorabilia but I'd give all that away before I'd give up this SI cover.
 Looking back I wish I had kept it in glass or something.
 I had it in a cheap frame in dorm rooms and the apartments I lived in for years.
 You can probably tell it's a bit frayed along the edges.
 The blue 'Flair' ink has turned purplish (but it hasn't spread or faded, thank goodness) And I wish I had not covered my mailing label with the smaller photo.
 But nevertheless this piece holds a great memory.

 OK, I still haven't really defined what I'm hoping to do here on this blog.
 That'll wait for a different post on a different day.